mosharaf/eecs489/Assignments/Assignment-3/README.md

 2. If it receives a packet with `seqNum=N`, it will check for the highest sequence number (say `M`) of the in­order packets it has already received and send `ACK` with `seqNum=M+1`.

 If the next expected `seqNum` is `N`, `wReceiver` will drop all packets with `seqNum` greater than `N + window-size` to maintain a `window-size` window.
 The same `window-size` will be provided for both sender and receiver.

+`wReceiver` should also log every single packet it sends and receives using the same format as the `wSender` log.

 Put the programs written in parts 1 and 2 of this assignment into a folder called `WTP-base`.